NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 - USB Ethernet (AX88772b)

 # UEFI features supported only on Jetson AGX Xavier
-- SATA (disabled by default, see 'Enabling PCIe Support')
+- SATA (disabled by default for ACPI, see 'Enabling PCIe Support for ACPI')

 # Limitations
 - SetVariable is not supported at UEFI runtime for Jetson AGX Xavier